anthonynamnam/llm-detect-ai-gen-text/README.md

 ## 1️⃣ Lower-Rank Adaptation (LoRA)

 LoRA is one of the PEFT Fine-tuning methods.
 Instead of modifying the parameters in the Large Language Model **(e.g. 1024 x 1024 = 1,048,576 parameters)**, LoRA add another matrix X with the same size (1024 x 1024) in each layer in the model archtecture and decompose the add-on matrix into two smaller matrix **(e.g. matrix A with 1024 x 8 &  matrix B with 8 x 1024)**.

-So in total, the number of parameters reduces from 1,048,576 to 16,384, approximately 1.5% of the parameters of the original archtecture.
+So in total, the **number of parameters** reduces from **1,048,576** to **16,384**, approximately 1.5% of the parameters of the original archtecture.
+This allows you to fine tune a giant LLM model on your local computer with affordable computing resources.

-> Mathematically speaking, You can obtain Matrix X by performing matrix multiplication of **Matrix A** and **Matrix B**.
+> Mathematically speaking, you can obtain **Matrix X** by performing matrix multiplication of **Matrix A** and **Matrix B**.

-This is an example to illustrate how to apply LoRA to fine tune a LLM.
+**🔥 Check it out! 🔥** An example to illustrate how to apply LoRA to fine tune a LLM.
 [Sample Code](https://github.com/anthonynamnam/llm-detect-ai-gen-text/blob/main/lora-fine-tuning-with-distilbert.ipynb)

 <hr style="border-top: 3px double #8c8b8b;">